 Typical responses to microbiological “threats” (biocide treatments, chemical disinfectants, non-chemical disinfection, pasteurization, filtration, and so on) actually attack the total microbiological population.
 Therefore, ATP testing technology gives you the data you need to make informed decisions when it comes to microbiological threats in your system and allows you to confirm that your water management strategy is effective, all in the same shift.

-To learn more about how we quantify ATP, check out What’s a Luminometer?
+- To learn about how we quantify ATP, check out What’s a Luminometer?
 And Why Should You Care?